softwaresaved/recipy-test/Deployment.md

 > The sample script above will produce...

-to reinforce that it's the sample script, and not recipy, that produces test.npy.
+to reinforce that it's the sample script, and not recipy, that produces `test.npy`.

-**Suggestion** Log the versions of the libraries (e.g. numpy) used too.
+**Suggestion** Log the versions of the libraries (e.g. numpy) used too. **Deprecated:** The current version of recipy on GitHub now does this.

 ### Use GUI